lamsremi/pyDecisionTree/README.md

 # Decision Tree Implementations

+**Which questions to ask and when?**

 ## Introduction

+There are many types algorithms to build decision tree:
+* ID3
+* C4.5
+* C5.0
+* CART (Classification and Regression Trees)

+They differ from "which questions to ask and when". (https://www.youtube.com/watch?v=LDRbO9a6XPU)

 This module presents 2 ways of implementing a decision tree :
 * The first implementation uses scikit-learn framework.